Starage Logo

 Stand By Me by Ben E. King

-A lot of the personnel, especially the younger ones, laugh at these last touches, which makes Old Joe very angry.
+A lot of the personnel, especially the younger ones, laugh behind Old Joe's back, which makes him very angry.
 He gets angrier and more forceful as time goes on, and one day he begins to report that airmen are playing tricks on him.
-They’re turning on the juke when he’s alone in the lounge.
-They’ve blown out the television set in his room.
-He’s ordered to the medical bay for examination, to add insult to injury.
-The cameras in the lounge catch the juke box turning on by itself but that is deemed a malfunction of the old machinery.
-The juke is going to be sold.
-Colonel Caldwell, on hearing this, tenders his resignation.
+They're turning on the juke when he's alone in the lounge.
+They've blown out the television set in his room.
+He's ordered to the medical bay for examination, to add insult to injury.
+The cameras in the lounge catch the jukebox turning on by itself but that's deemed a malfunction of the old machinery.
+When he hears that the juke is going to be sold, Caldwell shocks everyone by tendering his resignation.

 Small machine malfunctions begin to happen all over the base and to the player characters.
 Battery-operated items are found dead (flash lights, radios) or begin to operate sporadically (cell phones ringing, playing games) for no discernable reason.

-Brigadier General Caldwell finds his room a mess on the day he goes to pack and he checks a video camera he set up to catch any miscreant activity.
-The camera has a very patchy recording even though it is brand new; he bought it only a week before.
-He tries to show others the vandalism but the picture is too unstable to see much, and the room is dark (even though he left the lights on).
+Brigadier General Caldwell finds his room a mess on the day he goes to pack, and he checks a video camera he set up to catch any miscreant activity.
+The camera has a patchy recording even though it's brand new.
+He tries to show others the footage but the picture is too unstable to see much, and the room is dark (even though he left the lights on).
 The images can be cleaned up using computer software (Surveillance check for black and white security camera DC 25, takes 1 hour).
-The footage reveals a great deal of activity – the telephone ringing, Old Joe's razor buzzing, nose hair trimmer, radio).
+The footage reveals a great deal of activity: the telephone ringing, Old Joe's razor buzzing, the radio playing, and so on.

-The intercom system begins to play "The Duke of Earl" throughout the mountain at about the same time computers and cell phones begin to act up, often playing games like Tetris without being prompted.
-General Hammond orders a complete base lockdown, as well as a recall of all outside personnel and all of their machinery.
+The intercom system begins to play "The Duke of Earl" throughout the mountain at about the same time computers and cell phones begin to act up, often playing simple games without being prompted.
+General Hammond orders a complete base lockdown, as well as a recall of all outside personnel and all of their devices.
 All exits have to be sealed manually.
 In the meantime, computers and all other machines (elevators, lights, temperature regulation) are unstable.
-Foodstuffs are being maintained through ice because refrigeration sporadic.

-If the player characters help the Tetri they will gain a good many of them as willing allies, confined most times to a special section of the base in which they agree to stay.
-If any of the characters come by any cybernetic implants they could ask for permission to carry some Tetri with them.
+If the player characters help the Tetri, they'll gain a good many of them as willing allies, confined most times to a special section of the base in which they agree to stay.
+If any of the characters come by any cybernetic implants, they could ask for permission to carry some Tetri with them.
 The Tetri can infiltrate technology and, with time, try to find out what it is used for, which can come in handy for the SGC.

-If the player characters are helpful to Joe Caldwell in this escapade, they will earn some gratitude.
-If they believe him when others don't and support him while others laugh, they will earn a friend for quite some time.
-Although Joe has his limits, he can be a very useful person to have on your side, especially if he is the duty officer.
+If the player characters are helpful to Joe Caldwell in this escapade, they'll earn his gratitude.
+If they believe him when others don't and support him while others laugh, they'll earn a friend.
+Although Joe has his limits, he can be a useful person to have on your side, especially if he's the duty officer.
+And with new friends around, he'll be willing to stay.